-Having spent an unknown number of centuries in the hands of the Mughals, possibly even housed secretly in the great peacock throne, the diamond was seized in 1739 by Nadir Shah of
+Having spent an unknown number of centuries in the hands of the Mughals, possibly even housed secretly in the great Peacock Throne, the diamond was seized in 1739, by Nadir Shah of

 Persia.
 It remained in Afghanistan, passing through the hands of several Persian rulers, until Shah Shuja was defeated by Mahmud.

-Punjab for sanctuary.
+Punjab, where they found sanctuary.
 Shah Shuja’s wife, Queen Wafa Begum, secured her husband’s release from prison by gifting the large jewel to Ranjit Singh, who hired a jeweler to facet and set into an armlet.
 He had hoped that the new cuts would release the radiance he believed existed within the stone.
 However, the diamond remained hopelessly devoid of brilliance.
 Greatly disappointed, Ranjit Singh beheaded the jeweler responsible for faceting and setting it.

 After his death in 1843, Ranjit Singh left a vacuum of power in